jmbothe/mws-restaurant-stage-1/README.md

 * You'll also need another repo, which is an API that provides the data that this app uses.
 Go ahead and clone this repo too, in a separate folder.
 Follow all of the instructions in this OTHER repo's `readme` file to install its dependencies, and get its server up and running.
 * Then, in the terminal for THIS repo, run `npm start` to start the webpack-dev-server.
 You can now open a browser and test the app by navigating to `http://localhost:3000`.
 Everything should be good to go!

+## Buidling the app

+* To get the most accurate results from Google Chrome's lighthouse audits, please run the audits on a build of the app, rather than in development on the webpack dev server.
+* To do so, from the project's root directory, run `npm run build`.
+* When the build process is complete, run `cd build`, then start a server of your choice.
+I recommend running `python3 -m http.server 3000`, which allows you to visit the page at `localhost:3000`.

 ## Demoing the app

 * At the homepage, in the `Filter Results` section, you can limit the list of restaurants the appears below, as well as the markers on the map.
+* On any given restaurant tile, you will see a heart-shaped icon, which you can toggle to indicate whether that restaurant is one of your favorites.
 * You can click through to a restaurant's detail info either by clicking a marker on the map, or by clicking the `View Details` button on any of the restaurant tiles.
-* On the details page, you can view the details and navigate back to the homepage.
+* On the details page, you can view the details of the restaurant, read reviews, make your own review, and navigate back to the homepage.
+* If you make a review while in offline mode, the review will be stored locally inthe browser, and sent to the backend API once the browser is back online.
 * Note that the app is fully mobile responsive, and also works offline.
-If you lose your internet connection, any page you have alredy visited will still be available to view.
+If you lose your internet connection, any page you have already visited will still be available to view.

 ## License